Lauren Ackerman: Career

 With no available pathology positions in the offing, Ackerman accepted a position as assistant professor of medicine back at UCSF in 1939.
 There he was responsible for performing autopsies on patients who had died of pulmonary diseases.
 In 1940, a job in pathology was offered to Ackerman at the Ellis Fischel Cancer Hospital (EFCH) in Columbia, Missouri, a state-run center for indigent patients with malignancies.
 Because of his background in clinical medicine, he also had duties in electrocardiography and radiotherapy.
 After several years of experience there, Ackerman authored his first book, Cancer: Diagnosis, Treatment, and Prognosis, with Juan Del Regato, a radiotherapist.
 A progressively closer professional relationship grew with surgeons at nearby Barnes Hospital and Washington University in St. Louis, several of whom also had appointments at EFCH.
 In 1948, Ackerman was offered a position at Barnes Hospital as the chief surgical pathologist and associate professor of surgery, under the chairmanship of Evarts Ambrose Graham (it was then a common practice for surgical pathologists to be part of surgery faculties).

 Ackerman accrued experience in diagnostic surgical pathology over the succeeding several years.
 In the early 1950s, he decided to apply that knowledge to the formulation of a textbook, which was and published in 1953 with the title Surgical Pathology.
 Although other texts on the topic did exist—notably one by Dr. William Boyd—Ackerman's monograph focused on differential diagnosis and the clinical significance of morphologic findings.
 Accordingly, it rapidly drew attention and acclaim from other practicing pathologists.

 Ackerman wrote peer-reviewed publications about surgical pathological subjects throughout the early and mid-1950s.
-As a consequence, he received and accepted many invitations to present seminars around the world.
+Consequently, he received and accepted many invitations to present seminars around the world.
 During those travels, Ackerman was introduced to the best young pathologists that many countries had to offer, and several such individuals were invited to St. Louis to further their training with him.
 American physicians wishing to become surgical pathologists were also increasingly drawn to Barnes Hospital.
-A steady stream of Ackerman-trained surgical pathology fellows emerged during the next 20 years, many of whom went on to become renowned practitioners and educators.
+A steady stream of Ackerman-trained surgical pathology fellows emerged during the next 20 years, many of whom became renowned practitioners and educators.
 The Ackerman "method" involved thorough morphologic analysis, correlation of pathologic findings with detailed clinical information, and active consultation with attending physicians to assure optimal patient care.

 After a 25-year tenure, Ackerman retired as a professor at the Washington University School of Medicine in 1973.